WOMEN'S ECONOMIC

 Summit Goals:

-Convene a collaborative working meeting that brings together Illinois stakeholders with diverse needs, interests, priorities, and agendas
+together Illinois stakeholders with diverse needs, interests, priorities, and agendas all aligned with the

-Identify, uplift and create impactful policies, programs, practices, and actions that will put more money in women’s wallets TODAY, not generations from now
+Identify, uplift and create impactful policies, programs, practices, and actions that will put more money in women’s wallets TODAY, not generations from now.

-Establish a shared roadmap to drive tangible change and foster economic equity for women in Illinois
+Establish a shared roadmap to catalyze collective impact, tangible change and foster economic equity

 Women's Economic Power Pillars